-Tamara specializes in non-contentious intellectual property and data protection.
+Tamara specialises in non-contentious intellectual property and data protection.
 She has wide-ranging experience including advising on the protection, enforcement and ownership of all types of IP rights.

 Tamara advises on all aspects of obligations regarding use, disclosure and transfers of personal data.
-This includes assessing data protection and privacy risks in the context of new lines of business, novel uses of technology, marketing communications, and M&A. And – of course! – she advises extensively on transition to compliance with the General Data Protection Regulation.
+This includes assessing data protection and privacy risks in the context of new lines of business, novel uses of technology, marketing communications, and M&A, as well as advising extensively on compliance with the General Data Protection Regulation.
 Recent work has included advising cookies and use of similar web-tracking technologies, and issues around joint data controllers.

-Tamara joined in January 2018 and has since worked with clients in a range of sectors including investment funds, online games, artificial intelligence, recruitment, international shipping, and cloud services.
+Tamara joined in January 2018 and has since worked with clients in a range of sectors including online games, machine learning, veterinary services, investment funds, real estate, recruitment, international shipping, and cloud services.